Everest Base Camp Trek

 Not long after we started out, Basanta our porter guide pointed out a Danfe or Danphe Nepal’s national bird, a beautiful large black pheasant with a metallic green head and a chestnut tail.

 We had our last look of Everest at the resting spot on the way down.
 We crossed the high bridge again across the Dudh Khosi gorge.
-The fourth time over it I was still glad to get off however Sam stands in the middle looking over at the view.
+The fourth time over it I was still glad to get off however The Trainer stands in the middle looking over at the view.

 Back down on the old river bed we posed for a photo together and watched some of the porters with huge loads of building materials slowly make their way up to cross the bridge.